 This is why our clients love our leadership development programs: if you get the most out of your team, you can accomplish more with fewer resources.
-If you don’t have an employee engagement strategy, you are overlooking one of the most cost-effective ways to improve your business.
+If you don’t have an employee engagement strategy, you overlook one of the most cost-effective ways to improve your business.

 In 2016, Gallup collected data from over 195,600 US employees.
-Among other things, Gallup sought to determine the extent to which employees were engaged by asking twelve questions covering areas such as basic needs, individual needs, teamwork needs, and growth needs.
+Among other things, Gallup sought to determine the extent to which employees were engaged by asking twelve questions covering areas such as basic, individual, teamwork, and growth needs.

-This lack of employee engagement comes at a big cost to companies and is a severe inhibitor to growth and affects the bottom line.
+This lack of employee engagement comes at a significant cost to companies and is a severe inhibitor to growth, and affects the bottom line.

 In fact, Gallup's research compared the top and bottom quartile of companies by employee engagement and found that the top quartile outperformed the bottom by 10% on customer ratings, 22% in profitability, and 21% in productivity.
 Work units in the top quadrant also had 25% lower turnover rates, 37% lower absenteeism, and 48% fewer safety incidents.

 Why does this happen?
-Why do employees become so actively disengaged that the impact on performance can be so dramatically different between two otherwise similar companies?
+Why do employees become so actively disengaged that the impact on performance can dramatically differ between two otherwise similar companies?
 How do I get an engaged workforce?
 What are the drivers of engagement at my company?

 It wasn’t always like this.
-In the early years of a company’s life, the founders were highly motivated and driven by a strong mission to change something.
-They were effective at communicating this mission to their early hires who were just as engaged as they were.
-These individual employees were closely aligned to the highly engaged leaders of the company.
+In the early years of a company's life, the founders were highly motivated and driven by a strong mission to change something.
+They effectively communicated this mission to their early hires who were just as engaged as they were.
+These individual employees were closely aligned to the company's highly engaged leaders and skip level meetings.

-CEOs find it hard to execute their strategies in this culture, and growth stalls.
+CEOs struggle to execute their strategies in this culture, and growth stalls.
 As these growth-minded CEOs look for new ways to grow, they inevitably decide to acquire another company in order to boost growth, but that actually exacerbates the problem.
-The acquisition leads to two different cultures that must be merged, further alienating the already cynical employees.
+The acquisition leads to two cultures that must be merged, further alienating the cynical employees.

 Just the savings from lowered absenteeism alone can be impressive.
-Research by Circadian (a workforce solutions provider) shows on average, absenteeism costs companies around $266,600 per year per one hundred employees.
+What would happen to your company if you could better engage payroll employees?
+Research by Circadian (a workforce solutions provider) shows that absenteeism costs companies around $266,600 per year per one hundred employees.
 That means that just by reducing absenteeism by a third, a company can realize net savings of $98,642 per 100 employees.